S k i l l

 Three 3 Six 6 Nine 9

-Starting with One, we say that each number is "one more" than the previous number.
+Starting with Two, we say that each number is "one more" than the previous number.
 We say that we have "added one" to the previous number.

-Five, we say, is one more than Four, and that we have added one to Four to reach Five.
+Thus Five is one more than Four.
+We have added one to Four to produce Five.

-Not only is that the first lesson in addition.
-It links the sequence of the counting-names with their cardinality: how many.
+That is the first lesson in addition.
+It links the sequence of the names with their cardinality: how many.

 Tens.
-Upon adding one to Nine, the name of that number is Ten: 10.
+The name of the number one more than Nine is Ten: 10.

 Ten is composed of ten Ones.